What is GIST?

 What kind of monitoring is needed?

 A CT Scan or PET Scan is recommended every 3-6 months by a doctor to monitor the response to treatment.
 If the disease is decreased/or remains the same size, the same therapy is continued.
 If it increases, your therapy may be changed.

 Will insurance pay for the drugs?

 Many drug companies offer financial help or discount programs.
 For insurance, please check the policy documents which have the details of what is covered under cancer treatment.

 Do we have any support groups in India?

 Yes, we have the Sachin Sarcoma Society (SSS) performing a wonderful job of connecting patients and doctors.
 Furthermore, The Life Rraft Group assists in connecting patients internationally and provides information and resources for the patient community.

 What type of support do they give?

-What type of attitude the patient should have?
+What type of attitude should the patient have?

 Be positive.
 Be Happy.
 Find solace with the family members and caregivers and face the thing with the attitude “Cancer is Conquerable”.
-With new available treatment options and better care, most patient do well.
+With new available treatment options and better care, most patients do well.